Needlestick injury: Prevention

 Blood being drawn with a Vacutainer.
 A protective cap (pink) protects the needle after it is removed.

 The prevention of needlestick injuries should focus on those health care workers that are most at risk.

 The group most at risk are surgeons and surgical staff in the operating room who sustain injuries from suture needles and other sharps used in operations.
 There are basically three complementary approaches to prevention of these sharps injuries.
 The first one is the use of tools that have been changed so that they are less likely to lead to a sharps injury such as blunt or taper-point surgery needles and safety engineered scalpels.
 Needleless connectors (NCs) were introduced in the 1990s to reduce the risk of health care worker needlestick injuries.
-The second is to start using safe working practices such as the hands-free technique.
+The second is to start using safe working practices such as the hands-free technique, where sharp items are not passed directly between people and are rather placed down.
 The third line of prevention is increased personal protective equipment such as the use of two pairs of gloves.
 In addition to these preventive approaches, implementation measures are necessary because the measures are not universally taken up.
 To achieve better implementation, legislation, education and training are necessary among all health care workers at risk.

-Another large group at risk are nurses but their frequency of exposure is much less than in surgeons.
+Another large group at risk are nurses, but their frequency of exposure is much less than in surgeons.
 Their main risk comes from the use and disposal of injection syringes.
 The same prevention approaches can be implemented here.
-There are many so-called safety engineered devices such as retractable needles, needle shields/sheaths, needle-less IV kits, and blunt or valved ends on IV connectors.
+There are many safety engineered devices such as retractable needles, needle shields/sheaths, needle-less IV kits, and blunt or valved ends on IV connectors.
 The use of extra gloves is less common among nurses.